sjaakp/yii2-bandoneon/README.md

 - It generates HTML with hard wired class references, introducing new and probably unintended styling.
 - It is overkill, being dependant on the complete jQuery UI library.

 **Bandoneon** is a lightweight, versatile replacement widget for the JUI Accordion.
-The Javascript is less than 700 bytes.
-It only depends on jQuery core, which you would have loaded in your page anyway.
+The Javascript is less than 1400 bytes.
+It has no dependencies at all, so it could be used on jQuery-less pages.

 [Here](http://sjaakpriester.nl/software/bandoneon) are some demo's of the **Bandoneon** widget.

 ## Installation ##

 The preferred way to install **Bandoneon** is through [Composer](https://getcomposer.org/).
-Either add the following to the require section of your `composer.json` file:
+Either add the following to the `require` section of your `composer.json` file:

 	"sjaakp/yii2-bandoneon": "*"